MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-simulations.md

 1. On the **Simulations** tab at <https://security.microsoft.com/attacksimulator?viewid=simulations>, find and select the simulation to copy by selecting the check box next to the name.
 2. Select the :::image type="icon" source="media/m365-cc-sc-copy-icon.png" border="false"::: **Copy simulation** action that appears on the tab.
 3. The simulation wizard opens with all the settings from the original simulation.
-The default simulation name on the **Name simulation** page is the original name plus the the suffix **_Copy**.
+The default simulation name on the **Name simulation** page is the original name plus the suffix **_Copy**.
 4. Review and modify the simulation configuration as needed.
 Select **Submit** to launch it or **Save and close** to review it later.
 If you select **Cancel**, the copied simulation isn't saved.

 ### Cancel simulations